DIY Remote Control Car: How to Make Your Own RC Car!

 I have used a 12V – 300RPM motor.
 RPM stands for revolutions per minute.
 It is the number of times the shaft of a DC motor completes a full spin cycle per minute.
 A full spin cycle is when the shaft turns a full 360°.
 The amount of 360° turns, or revolutions, a motor does in a minute is its RPM value.
 You should be careful not to choose motors of higher rpm because it will be difficult to control.
 And remember that speed is inversely proportional to torque.

-Step 3: Debugging the RC car (Optional.
-Only if there is a problem in the circuit)
+Debugging the RC Car (Only if There is a Problem in the Circuit)

 In this section, I will be discussing on how to debug the remote control circuit.
 First of all, don’t be angry just keep calm!:)

 For debugging, we will split the circuit into different sections.

 - Place the IC on a bread board.

 - Give VCC(5v) and Gnd to the IC and then give the 12v to pin 8.